-Larger homes are slightly more, please call for a quote.
+Homes larger than 4500 sq. ft. are slightly more, please call for a quote.
 Homes with unusual design features may be higher.
 If you have a non-residential project, please call (888)828-9488 for a quote.

 How long does it take?

 Residential Title 24 energy reports can be prepared within a few hours if necessary.
 Normal turnaround time is 2-3 days.
 During periods of heavy order volume turnaround may be longer.

 What do you need from me?

 Architectural drawings that detail the scope of your project.
 Usually a floor plan and exterior elevation views are all that’s needed.

 How do I send you my information?

 The easiest way is to e-mail your information to us at email@example.com.
 Simply attach your drawings to your e-mail.
-The best file formats to use are DWG or PDF.
-Other ways are by fax, overnight carrier, or U.S. mail.
+The preferred file formats to use are DWG or PDF.
+Other ways to send your drawings are by fax, overnight carrier, or U.S. mail.

 What do I receive?

 You receive a set of standard forms, completely filled out and signed by a CEPE (Certified Energy Plans Examiner).
 Your forms are guaranteed to satisfy your building department’s Title 24 energy report requirements.
-Included in your residential Title 24 energy report are the CF-1R forms, MF-1R forms, and load calculations.
+Included in your residential Title 24 energy report are the CF-1R forms and MF-1R forms.

 Will my building department accept the Title 24 forms you send?